Jamila Gordon: Personal life

 Gordon is an advocate for diversity and inclusivity of women in STEM, and is helping refugees from various backgrounds in succeeding in Australia.
-She particilar cites her experiences in child labour as a driving factor in her socially responsible business work through technology.
+She cites in particular her experiences in child labour as a driving factor in her socially responsible business work through technology.
 In this capacity she has previously volunteered as a board member at the CareerSeekers and the CareerTrackers social organizations.
 She is also a global ambassador at the IWEC Foundation and serves as a member on the Advisory Council of Questacon.